 Emissions from flights are the only area of the University's carbon emissions that are increasing rather than decreasing.
-To help us address this please consider the following tips.
+To help us address this, we have put below a page of tips and information.
+Be sure to check out all of the options for Sustainable Travel available from our main page.

 - Prioritise the reduction of carbon emissions